teejay-tems/Electronics-Retailers/README.md

 The objective of this analysis is to understand seasonal sales trends for order volume and revenue, identify the types of products sold, customers’ location, recognize key customers and orders online vs in-store sales.
 This analysis provides answers to the following questions?

- **1. What types of products does the company sell, and where are customers located?**
+ **1.What types of products does the company sell, and where are customers located?**
 The company sells a wide variety of goods, such as toys, games, home appliances, music, movies, audiobooks, computers, cameras, camcoders, and electronics.
 These products cater to a wide variety of customer needs, ensuring that there is something for everyone.
 The customer base is equally diverse, with individuals located across different regions, including North America, Europe, and Asia.
 This broad geographic distribution demonstrates the company's extensive market penetration and the appeal of its product offerings on a worldwide scale.

 ![](1Product_type.png)

-**2. Are there any seasonal patterns or trends for order volume or revenue?**
+**2.Are there any seasonal patterns or trends for order volume or revenue?**
 There are clear seasonal patterns and trends found in the analysis of order volume and revenue.
 Holiday shopping and year-end sales events are probably the main reasons for the noticeable spike in order volume and revenue that occurs during this time of year, especially in December.
 Furthermore, sales spike during the late summer back-to-school season, particularly for computers and home appliances.
 On the other hand, slower times can be found in the post-holiday months of March and April, which point to a customary slowdown after the busiest holiday shopping season.
 Understanding these seasonal trends helps in planning inventory, marketing strategies, and staffing to better align with consumer demand cycles.

 A comprehensive approach was taken to create a measure that calculate total Revenue and total order.